NordicSemiconductor/pc-ble-driver/test/README.md

 | BLE_DRIVER_TEST_SERIAL_PORT_A        | The serial port to use in the tests.
 | BLE_DRIVER_TEST_SERIAL_PORT_B        | The serial port to use in the tests.
 Used in tests where two devices are needed.
 | BLE_DRIVER_TEST_OPENCLOSE_ITERATIONS | The number of open close iterations to run before concluding the test.
 It defaults to 100 iterations.
+| BLE_DRIVER_TEST_LOGLEVEL             | Specifies the pc-ble-driver log level.
+Defaults to 'info'.
+Can be 'trace', 'debug','info','warning','error','fatal'.